 When and where is the Beginner Program Info Session?

-The Meet the Team info session is scheduled for Tuesday, 4/30 from 6:30-7:15pm at Finish Line PT (119 W 23rd Street, 3rd Floor).
-Please arrive a few minutes early so we can start on time.
+A Meet the Team info session is hosted the week the program begins at Finish Line PT (119 W 23rd Street, 3rd Floor).
 The session is intended for athletes who are already enrolled in the program.
 However, there will be an opportunity to sign up that evening (space permitting) if you are not yet signed up and wish to enroll in the program.

 What can I expect at the beginner program info session?